Doctor EZ Scheduler

 → Tools: Pen & paper, Miro, Figma

-→ Product overview: DoctorEZ Scheduler is a concept app dedicated to helping patients schedule/reschedule their appointments easily without the need to call the doctor’s office.
+→ Product overview: DoctorEZ Scheduler is a conceptual app designed to help patients easily schedule or reschedule their appointments without having to call the doctor’s office.

-→ Problem overview: Busy patients disliked calling the doctor’s office to reschedule/schedule their appointment and then trying to find a time that fits both their schedules.
+→ Problem overview: Busy patients found it frustrating to call the doctor’s office to schedule or reschedule their appointments while trying to find a time that accommodates both their schedules.

 → Goal: In order to reduce busy patients’ time of needing to call the doctor’s office to adjust an appointment, our app will solve the patient’s problem of scheduling/re-scheduling their appointments online at their convenience.